turingschool-examples/mod0resources/lastname_firstname_resources.md

 general google searches with deep research

-the turing resources have been A++!!!! and i'm not just saying that for brownie points
+the turing resources have been A++!!!! and i'm not just saying that for brownie points.